rcarver/levels/README.md

 ### Ruby Syntax

 JSON and ENV variables are useful, but the most flexible format is Ruby.
-Config::Env provides a simple DSL for defining groups.
+Env provides a simple DSL for writing groups.

 ```ruby
 configure :server,